 2. The appeal of your website

 As stated earlier, a website is one of the most important parts of your digital retail strategy.
-You need high-quality images and videos, along with an attractive, simple, engaging, and consistent web design.
+You need high-quality car photography, along with an attractive, simple, engaging, and consistent web design.
 Your vehicle display pages (VDPs) need to offer an immersive and informative experience to users for maximum impact.

 Concerning vehicle eCommerce online, we will loosely classify photos into two categories: